kurealnum/Mini-Workflows/README.md

 # Personal-Workflows
 Just my workflows for software design.
 I.E., a little algorithm for problems you or I might encounter.
-Updated as find better ways to do things.
+Updated as I find better ways to do things.

 ## Introduction:
 Remember to plan your work out